lostechies/blog/_ryansvihla/2010-07-02-mysql-5-performance-tuning-toolkit.md

   - MySQL
 redirect_from: "/blogs/rssvihla/archive/2010/07/01/mysql-5-performance-tuning-toolkit.aspx/"
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2010/07/02/mysql-5-performance-tuning-toolkit.html).*

 Recently we’d played with table partitioning and because of the limitations of it and some decisions we’d made a very long time ago we ended up spending a couple of days tracking down hotspots.
 In the process I picked up a few tricks, I’m not even an authority on any of this but I figured it’d help out others in the same spot.

 ### Logging Toolkit